-The licence applicant must prepare and submit to the licensor a transfer payables table disclosing all transfer activities (incl. loans) into the licence applicant only, undertaken up to 31 December 2020 and irrespective of whether there is an amount outstanding to be paid at 31 December 2020.
+The licence applicant must prepare and submit to the licensor a transfer payables table disclosing all transfer activities (incl. loans) into the licence applicant only, undertaken up to 31 December 2021 and irrespective of whether there is an amount outstanding to be paid at 31 December 2021.
 It must be prepared even if there have been no transfers/ loans during the relevant period.

-F.07 A NO OVERDUE PAYABLES IN RESPECT OF EMPLOYEES
+F.06 A NO OVERDUE PAYABLES IN RESPECT OF EMPLOYEES

-The licence applicant must prove that as at 31 March 2021 it has no overdue payables in respect of its employees as a result of contractual and legal obligations that arose on or before 31 December 2020.
+The licence applicant must prove that as at 31 March 2022 it has no overdue payables in respect of its employees as a result of contractual and legal obligations that arose prior to 31 December 2021.